valancej/Anchore-Documentation/docs/planning/planning-guide.md

 ### What is inside?

-Anchore is a collection of services that can be deployed co-located or fulled distributed or anything in-between, as such it can be scaled out horizonally to increase analysis throughput.
+Anchore is a collection of services that can be deployed co-located or fully distributed or anything in-between, as such it can be scaled out horizonally to increase analysis throughput.
 The only external system required is a PostgreSQL database (version 9.6 or higher) that all services will connect to.

 ### How Anchore works?